PatternsTechGit/PT_ChartJS_DataVisualization/README.md

     this.context = (this.myCanvas
       .nativeElement as HTMLCanvasElement).getContext('2d');
     this.transactionService
+        //getting 12 months balance for below given id number from our API
       .GetLast12MonthBalances('aa45e3c9-261d-41fe-a1b0-5b4dcf79cfd3')
       .subscribe({
         next: (data: lineGraphData) => {
           this.lineGraphData = data;

-          const gradientStroke = this.context.createLinearGradient(0, 230, 0, 50);
+          // adding gradient under the lines in the graph const gradientStroke = this.context.createLinearGradient(0, 230, 0, 50);
           gradientStroke.addColorStop(1, 'rgba(233,32,16,0.2)');
           gradientStroke.addColorStop(0.4, 'rgba(233,32,16,0.0)');